rebelsky/sams-assorted-musings-reflections/nystrom.md

 kinds of issues.
 She served as student rep on the Student Alumni Council.
 She advocated for student positions on the Wilson Center board [7].
 She's the kind of person that we invited to a gathering of powerful alums to talk about the future of a program.
+She's also generous; she's one of the reasons my department can afford to send students to conferences like Tapia and GHC.
 Over the long term, I expect to see Jennelle on the Grinnell College board, looking for ways to make Grinnell even better.

 I'm not alone in thinking highly of Jennelle.
 Finkleman Dean Mark Peltz [8] clearly respects Jennelle a lot; that's one of the key reasons that she could successfully advocate for change and get invited to meetings.
-And Jennelle is impressive enough that Marissa Mayer [9] picked Jennelle as a member of her Associate Program Manager program at Yahoo [10].
+And Jennelle is impressive enough that Marissa Mayer [9] picked Jennelle as a member of her Associate Product Manager program at Yahoo [10].
 I think Jennelle was the only liberal arts graduate on the team, and the only woman.
-She was also among the most successful members of the team, in part because she combines great technical skills with great knowledge and a "can do" personality [11].
+She was also successful at Yahoo, in part because she combines great technical skills with great knowledge and a "can do" personality [11].

 I think it might be useful to tell you a bit more about Jennelle's time at Grinnell (at least from my perspective), in part because it